nd-hung/thesis-template/readme.md

 This template is designed for writing dissertations at Nha Trang University.

-The template reused and modified the one on OverLeaf (Author: Ngo Thi Tien - https://www.overleaf.com/project/62986f62b65db6f03abab3b8), which also adopted from Hung Vo (https://github.com/thanhhungqb/thesis-template).
+The template was adopted from the one on [OverLeaf](https://www.overleaf.com/project/62986f62b65db6f03abab3b8), which also reused the one from [GitHub](https://github.com/thanhhungqb/thesis-template).
 We acknowledge aforementioned authors for sharing.

 Hung Nguyen